Teddy bears, clothes and messages of love: Afghan refugees receive warm welcome in some countries

 In some photos, the young arrivals peeped out of windows, offering sheepish waves and half-smiles.

-“We love all of you” read one banner from a church group that was displayed outside the National Human Resources Development Institute, where those who fled Afghanistan are reported to be temporarily housed.
+“We love all of you,” read one banner from a church group that was displayed outside the National Human Resources Development Institute, where those who fled Afghanistan are reported to be temporarily housed.
 “We will share your pain.
 Have a comfortable stay,” read another.

 Among those landing in the country are medical professionals and interpreters who have worked for the South Korean government, and an estimated 100 children — including three newborns.